Aia-Almahrok/e_commerce_withFlutter/README.md

-Sure!
-I have edited the README file and made the photos smaller.
-Here's the updated version:

 # ShopEasy Application

 This is a sample E-Commerce mobile application built using Flutter, which allows users to browse and shop for various products.
 The app is designed to provide a seamless and user-friendly shopping experience for customers.